Tax Collector/ Utility Collector

 Each year, there is a Tax Sale for unpaid taxes and other municipal charges from the previous year.
 A list is published in the newspaper for four weeks preceding the sale and the cost of sale is added to the delinquent amount owed.
 The amounts due, however, may be paid up to the day before the sale in the form of a certified check, cash or money order.
 If the delinquent accounts are not cleared and the property goes into the sale, a lien is placed against the property.
 If the lien is picked up by the Borough of Wharton, foreclosure proceedings will begin six months from the date of the sale.
 If an outside buyer picks up the lien, he must hold it for two years from the date of sale before starting foreclosure proceedings.
 All liens must be paid by cash, certified check or money order.

-Tax bills should be given to the new owner or his paying agent upon closing.
+Tax bills and Sewer bills should be given to the new owner or his paying agent upon closing.
 A charge may be imposed for a duplicate bill.
 A final water meter reading must be scheduled when there is a change of ownership or tenant.